perjor/blog.jordypereira.be/blog/2019/2019-03-24_Coding-conventions.md

 ```

 You might have noticed that our sizes are different than the original tailwind classnames.
-This is because the developers base their designs of Zeplin, and zeplin doesn't support rem yet.
+This is because the developers base their designs of Zeplin, and Zeplin doesn't support rem yet.
-So these values are the pixels translation of a base-16 design.
+So these values are the pixels translation of a base-16px design.

 Now we can use the less variables in our UI library, and the awesome tailwind classes in our projects.